Kikotesting/DemoSelenium-E-Commerce/README.md

 - TC.4 Cannot subscribe exist mail for newsletters
 - TC.5 User can browse banners with prev and next buttons on homepage
 - TC.6 Verify Shopping card container is it empty if the user doesn't add items
+- TC.7 Perform Dropdown filter and check first element from A-Z

 ### 2.Create an Account, LogIn, LogOut